eldoy/router-link/README.md

 export default routes

+// In your App.js, the top level component, include your routes
+// and pass them as the 'routes' prop to <Router>
-// In your App.js, the top level component import React, { Component } from 'react' import { Router } from '@/router-link' import Navigation from '@/components/Navigation.js'
+import React, { Component } from 'react' import { Router } from '@/router-link'
+import Navigation from '@/components/Navigation.js'